-In exceptional circumstances students may apply for mitigation.
-The Application for Mitigation form can be found on the College website and may be submitted when, due to personal mitigating circumstances, students are unable to complete module/unit assessments or where the student considers that the quality of their performance on a module/unit has been adversely affected by a particular personal circumstance.
-Applications for mitigation must be substantiated by independent documentary evidence, such as a medical certificate, letter from an employer, statement from a member of academic staff, statement of attendance from a counsellor, etc.
+In exceptional circumstances students may apply for additional consideration.
+The Application for Additional Consideration form can be found on the College website and may be submitted when, due to personal circumstances, students are unable to complete unit assessments or where they are unable to attend a presentation, exam or group assessment.
+Applications for additional consideration must be supported by independent documentary evidence, such as a medical certificate, letter from an employer, statement from a member of academic staff, statement of attendance from a counsellor, etc.

-STUDENTS MUST SUBMIT THE APPLICATION FOR MITIGATION PRIOR TO THE ASSESSMENT SUBMISSION DATE.
+STUDENTS MUST SUBMIT THE APPLICATION FOR ADDITIONAL CONSIDERATION PRIOR TO THE ASSESSMENT SUBMISSION DATE.
 In exceptional circumstances completed forms may be accepted up to 14 days after the submission date.
 Any information received outside of this time period will not be considered, unless the student can provide evidence that they were prevented from meeting the deadline by circumstances outside their control.